Nibana Guidelines for intimate interactions between team members and participants

 Purpose of this document

 During the event anyone can take on extra responsibilities.
-When you take on role, such as being in the emotional support team, facilitating a workshop or being a space holder, it’s important for your interactions with other participants to be safe.
-We ask you to actively consider the mental and physical well-being of other participants you’re interacting with, especially when you’ve taken on a special role.
+When you take on a role, such as being on the emotional support team, facilitating a workshop or being a space holder, it’s important for your interactions with other participants to be safe.
+We ask you to actively consider the mental and physical well-being of other participants you’re interacting with.
 This section provides a framework for doing so in the context of intimate interactions.

 Defining intimate interactions

-For the purpose of this guide we de ne intimate interactions as moments where arousal is brought into contact or where the intentions are of a romantic or sexual nature.
-Examples of this are: irting, sensual touch, sensual hugging, sexual energy or sexual acts, (French) kissing or any form of uid exchange between people.
-When you’re in doubt if something falls under our de nition of an intimate interaction, it probably does.
-You can always ask the opinion of someone else, such as a coordinator or member of the emotional support team.
+For the purpose of this guide we define intimate interactions as moments where arousal is brought into contact or where the intentions are of a romantic or sexual nature.
+Examples of this are: flirting, sensual touch, sensual hugging, sexual energy or sexual acts, (French) kissing or any form of fluid exchange between people.
+When you’re in doubt if something falls under our definition of an intimate interaction, it probably does.
+You can always ask the opinion of someone else, such as a coordinator or a member of the emotional support team.

 Things to consider